Rosalind Franklin University of Medicine and Science

-Rosalind Franklin University of Medicine and Science (RFU) is a private graduate school in North Chicago, Illinois.
-It has more than 2,000 students in five schools: Chicago Medical School, College of Health Professions, College of Pharmacy, Dr. William M. Scholl College of Podiatric Medicine, and School of Graduate and Postdoctoral Studies.
+The Rosalind Franklin University of Medicine and Science (RFU) is a private graduate school in North Chicago, Illinois.
+It has more than 2,000 students in six schools: Chicago Medical School, College of Health Professions, College of Nursing, College of Pharmacy, Dr. William M. Scholl College of Podiatric Medicine, and School of Graduate and Postdoctoral Studies.
 The university is named for famous DNA crystallographer Rosalind Franklin.
 Photo 51, an X-ray diffraction pattern of the B form of DNA, captured by Franklin in 1952, was pivotal in 20th-century history of biology.
 The image is depicted in the university's seal and logo.

-RFU offers more than 29 study programs in graduate health-related subjects, including PhD programs for medical and basic research.
-Its facilities include a new innovation and research building (opening fall 2019) designed to promote collaboration among academic and industry scientists and Helix 51, the first bioscience incubator in Lake County, Illinois.
+RFU offers more than 30 graduate programs in health-related subjects, including PhD programs for medical and basic research.
+Its facilities include the Innovation and Research Park, which is designed to promote collaboration among academic and industry scientists, and Helix 51, the first bioscience incubator in Lake County, Illinois.

 History

 Founding of Chicago Medical School

-The precursor of RFU, known as Chicago Hospital-College of Medicine, was founded in Chicago in 1912.
-A group of physicians and community leaders formed a nonprofit school to serve medical students who were able to attend only at night.
-William Dorland, editor of the well-known medical dictionary bearing his name, was dean of the school for a time.
+The precursor of RFU, Chicago Hospital-College of Medicine, was founded in Chicago in 1912.
+A group of physicians and community leaders formed a nonprofit school to serve medical students who could attend only at night.
+William Dorland, an editor of the well-known medical dictionary bearing his name, was dean of the school for a time.

-The school had its most noteworthy period of development under the direction of John J. Sheinin, who served as dean and president from 1932 to 1966.
-The institution successfully met the challenges arising from the restructuring of American medical education after the Flexner Report, a period when more than half of all American medical schools merged or closed.
+The school had its most significant development period under the direction of John J. Sheinin, who served as dean and president from 1932 to 1966.
+The institution successfully met the challenges arising from restructuring American medical education after the Flexner Report, when more than half of all American medical schools merged or closed.
 In 1930, the school, by then known as Chicago Medical School, moved to what would become one of the world's largest aggregations of medical facilities.
 Located in downtown Chicago, the complex contained two undergraduate universities, three medical schools, seven hospitals, and colleges of dentistry, pharmacy, and nursing.